Skip to main content

 Overview

-• build and publish an image from a local directory inside a room
+• build an image inside a room from a local directory streamed as build context

 • deploy an image directly as a room service

-This command is useful both for developers working from the CLI and for agent workflows running inside a room.
-It gives MeshAgent a room-native way to build, package, and ship images without requiring Docker on the local machine that triggers the workflow.
+These commands are useful both for developers working from the CLI and for agent workflows running inside a room.
+They give MeshAgent a room-native way to build, package, and ship images without requiring Docker on the local machine that triggers the workflow.
+Before using a registry.meshagent.com/<project-key>/<repository>:<tag> tag, make sure the target repository exists in the project.
+See Registries.

-2. meshagent deploy creates or updates a room service from that image.
+2. meshagent deploy --tag ... creates or updates a room service from an existing image.

 This complements the normal service packaging flow.
 In practice, a room-connected agent can: